AIARE Recreational Level 2: Analyzing Snow Stability and Avalanche Hazard

 Friday, Saturday afternoon and most of the day on Sunday will be spent traveling into the backcountry with an instructor to participate in experiential sessions that examine topics discussed in the classroom.
 Field sessions include: multiple burial companion rescue, route finding and safe travel, backcountry stability assessment, full and test pit profiles, fracture line profiles and a snow crystallography lab.
 These sessions will also be an opportunity for instructors to evaluate where students need continued study to best support their aspirations.

 Please note that this course is located in Wolf Creek.
+Students will need to book their own accommodations as lodging is not included in the cost.